 Haw Par Villa (虎豹別墅), also known as Tiger Balm Gardens, was built by Burmese Chinese entrepreneur and philanthropist Aw Boon Haw (1882-1954) for his brother Boon Par (1888-1944) in 1937.

 By 1920, Aw Boon Haw was the richest Chinese in Rangoon.
 Eager to expand his business, he migrated to Singapore six years later at an age of 45, and started his Eng Aun Tong factory along Neil Road.
-The empire grew so fast that Boon Haw soon diversified his wealth into newspaper publishing industry.
+The empire grew so fast that Aw Boon Haw later diversified his wealth into newspaper publishing industry.
 His newspaper empire, by the 1930s, would had almost a dozen different set of daily newspapers distributed at China, Hong Kong, Malaya and Singapore.

 During their studying years, Aw Boon Par was western educated and became well versed in western medicine, while Aw Boon Haw rejected his English education and was more keen in Chinese culture and medicine.
 But in their family business, the two brothers were able to cooperate in developing the household brand of Tiger Balm.

 The Singapore Tourism Board (STB) took over and revamped Haw Par Villa in 1988, but the high entrance fees affected the visitorship.
 The addition of the Dragon World in 1990 as a new section of the theme park failed to revive the public’s interest.
 Singapore, by then, had built numerous new places of interest to attract both the local and foreign visitors.

 Published: 23 July 2011